-A good therapist compassionately understands your struggles, even with therapy itself.
+A good therapist compassionately understands your struggles, even with doubts about therapy itself.

 Building trust is not an easy thing.
 An effective therapist finds new ways to understand and help you work out what hasn’t yet been sufficiently understood.
 It’s not up to you.

 But when you’ve tried and haven’t gotten the help you need, it’s not unusual to become angry or defensive.
 Were you blamed for those feelings?
 Did you blame yourself?

 Anger should be part of any effective therapy.
 There’s nothing wrong with expressing anger, sadness, hurt, frustration, fear, distrust, or defensiveness.
 More than anything, a good therapist accepts and helps you be open with, and make sense of, whatever feelings you bring.
 They are all understandable, even if you don’t believe that right now.

 How is the therapy you do, different than other therapy?

 I practice psychoanalytic psychotherapy and psychoanalysis.
 Both mean attention to the not-conscious elements of your feelings and thoughts.
 These kinds of psychoanalytic therapies are generally different than other talk therapies because a trained analyst, like myself, is listening for what’s below the surface and what you cannot find on your own.

 But if you find judgment or lack of empathy even in psychoanalytic therapy, move on.